Cream Mountain Felix Pappalardi

 Felix Pappalardi was born on December 30, 1939 in the Bronx.

-He studied classical music at the University of Michigan, but couldn't earn a living when he returned to NYC.
-Like so many other musicians of his time, he found the Greenwich Village folk scene.
+He studied classical music at the University of Michigan and returned to NYC, but couldn’t earn a living .
+Like so many other musicians of his time, he gravitated to the Greenwich Village folk scene.

 He became an arranger and producer of that scene working with Tim Hardin, the Youngbloods, Joan Baez, Richard & Mimi Farina, Ian & Sylvia, and Fred Neil.